Versent/redux-crud/readme.md

 [ ![Codeship Status for Versent/redux-crud](https://codeship.com/projects/41be3440-293a-0133-d1a0-76c73dc375da/status?branch=master)](https://codeship.com/projects/97928)

 Redux CRUD is a convention driven way of building CRUD applications using Redux.
-After building several Flux applications we found that we always end up duplicating the same actions types, actions and reducers for all our resources.
+After building several Flux applications we found that we always end up creating the same action types, actions and reducers for all our resources.

 Redux CRUD gives you an standard set of:

-- action types e.g. USER_UPDATE_SUCCESS
+- action types: e.g. `USER_UPDATE_SUCCESS`
-- actions e.g. updateSuccess, updateError
+- actions: e.g. `updateSuccess`, `updateError`
-- reducers for the actions types above e.g. updateSuccess
+- reducers: for the action types above e.g. `updateSuccess`

 Redux CRUD uses [__seamless-immutable__](https://github.com/rtfeldman/seamless-immutable) for storing data.

 # Working with resources in Redux

-When building an app you might have resources like __users__, __posts__ and __comments__.
+When building an app you might have resources like __`users`__, __`posts`__ and __`comments`__.

-You will probably end up with action types for them like:
+You'll probably end up with action types for them like:

-- USERS_FETCH_SUCCESS
+- `USERS_FETCH_SUCCESS`
-- POSTS_FETCH_SUCCESS
+- `POSTS_FETCH_SUCCESS`
-- COMMENTS_FETCH_SUCCESS
+- `COMMENTS_FETCH_SUCCESS`

 And action creators like:

-- users.fetchSuccess
+- `users.fetchSuccess`
-- posts.fetchSuccess
+- `posts.fetchSuccess`
-- comments.fetchSuccess
+- `comments.fetchSuccess`

-There is strong repetitive pattern between all of them.
-Redux CRUD aims to remove all this repetitive boilerplate by giving providing strong conventions on naming and processing data.
+There's obvious repetition there.
+Redux CRUD aims to remove this boilerplate by providing strong conventions on naming and processing data.

 # API

-## .actionTypesFor
+## `.actionTypesFor`

-Creates an object with standard CRUD action types.
+Creates an object with standard CRUD action types:
 ```js
 var crudActions      = require('redux-crud-actions');
 var actionTypes      = crudActions.actionTypesFor('users');